 Marcus is also a Professor of Mathematics at the University of Oxford and a Fellow of New College.
-In 2001 he won the prestigious Berwick Prize of the London Mathematical Society awarded every two years to reward the best mathematical research made by a mathematician under 40.
+In 2001, he won the prestigious Berwick Prize of the London Mathematical Society awarded every two years to reward the best mathematical research made by a mathematician under 40.

-In 2004 Esquire Magazine chose him as one of the 100 most influential people under 40 in Britain and in 2008 he was included in the prestigious directory Who’s Who.
+In 2004, Esquire Magazine chose Marcus du Sautoy as one of the 100 most influential people under 40 in Britain and in 2008 he was included in the prestigious directory Who’s Who.
 In 2009 he was awarded the Royal Society’s Faraday Prize, the UK’s premier award for excellence in communicating science.

 Marcus du Sautoy is author of numerous academic articles and books on mathematics.
 He has been a visiting Professor at the École Normale Supérieure in Paris, the Max Planck Institute in Bonn, the Hebrew University in Jerusalem and the Australian National University in Canberra.
 He has received honorary doctorates from The Open University, Queen Mary College, London, The University of Liverpool, The University of Bath and The University of South Wales.

-His book Finding Moonshine: a mathematician’s journey through symmetry” is also published by Fourth Estate and appeared in February 2008.
+His book Finding Moonshine: a mathematician’s journey through symmetry is also published by Fourth Estate and appeared in February 2008.
 It was longlisted for the Samuel Johnson Prize for non-fiction.
 His third book The Num8er My5teries was published by Fourth Estate in June 2010.

 Marcus du Sautoy writes for the Times, Daily Telegraph, Independent and the Guardian and is frequently asked for comment on BBC radio and television.
 For several years he had a regular column in the Times called Sexy Science.
 He was presenter of BBC4’s TV game show Mind Games, for which he was nominated for the Royal Society of Television’s Best Newcomer to a Network award.

 In 2010, Marcus presented a six part TV series for BBC called The Beauty of Diagrams.
-In summer 2011 he is presented a new 3 part landmark series called The Code broadcast on BBC2 to huge critical acclaim.
-In 2012 he took part in the BBC’s programme Maestro at the Opera making it through to the final where he was beaten by Craig Revel-Horwood.
+Then, in summer 2011, he is presented a three part landmark series called The Code broadcast on BBC2 to huge critical acclaim.
+In 2012, he took part in the BBC’s programme Maestro at the Opera making it through to the final where he was beaten by Craig Revel Horwood.